Huge Lines for Broadway Tickets in Times Square

 Here are 5 ways to get good deals on Broadway tickets:

 1. Waiting in Line

 First of all, waiting in line is the “easiest” way to find deals because you don’t have to do research.
 You can go the day of the event to the Theatre Development Fund’s TKTS Booth under the red steps located in Duffy Square (47th Street and Broadway).
 Of course, there is a risk of wasting your time while standing in line while everyone else is site-seeing.

-In addition to waiting in line, you can also use preferred partners for Broadway Tickets.
+In addition to waiting in line, you can also use a ticket broker.
 Because of the aggressive pricing, you will find different options and competitive packages for the whole family.
-The link below offers a discount for Times Square Post members.

 3. Become a Member of the Popular Ticket Databases TDF